Frequently Asked Questions – clicking on the question will jump to the correct section.

 I am no longer a student but am not a certified interpreter, what membership do I qualify for?

 I did not receive my latest issue of VIEWS.

 VIEWS is now an electronic publication, and the link is delivered to the email address that we have for you.
 If you are not recieving this notification, first check your spam filters and various inboxes.
 Then, please verify that the email address in your account is current and accurate, and that you have a current membership with RID.
-If you’ve done this, and still aren’t sure why you’re not getting the VIEWS (and other) notifications, contact the Member Services department for help with your request.
+If you’ve done this, and still aren’t sure why you’re not getting the VIEWS (and other) notifications, contact the Communications Department for help with your request.

 I would like to change my status from Certified to Certified:Inactive or Certified:Retired.